VinceWak/Labs_0116/module_1/Project_Week_2 Creating Database/README.md

 The slides of your presentation must include the content listed below and a demo of your game:

-* Title of the project + Student name
+* Title of the project + Team names
 * Description of your Project
 * Challenges
 * Process